Energy Meteorology and Geoinformation Systems

 Research question

-How do weather and climate influence energy systems and how can renewable generation and varying consumption be planned on different spatial and time scales using intelligent methods and detailed data?
+How do the weather and climate influence energy systems and how can renewable energy generation and consumption be optimized on different spatial and time scales with intelligent methods and detailed data?

 Our strengths